Graduate Spotlight: Physics degree leads Howland to career at prestigious Fermilab

 When Seattle native Jocelyn Howland enrolled as a freshman in fall 2020, she had her mind set on a biomedical physics major with aspirations for medical school, having worked as an emergency medical technician during the height of the Covid-19 pandemic.

 However, her trajectory shifted after she took her first physics class the second semester of college with Professor Alan Bradshaw, sparking a passion not for medicine, but for the mysteries of physics.
-Now, Howland is set to complete her Bachelor of Science degree in physics in May and is ready to embark on a career at the prestigious Fermilab, the premiere high-energy physics lab in the nation.
+Now, Howland has completed her Bachelor of Science degree in physics in May and is ready to embark on a career at the prestigious Fermilab, the premiere high-energy physics lab in the nation.

 "I fell in love with the problem-solving aspect of physics," Howland reflects of that first class.
 “Learning physics has completely shifted my view of the universe, and I now observe everyday phenomena with a whole new perspective.
 The thing I enjoy most about physics is the more you learn the more questions are raised.
 I often find myself discussing with my classmates how the more we learn the more we realize the immense amount of information we do not know which is humbling but also very exciting.”